valerisuleo/testing-angular-app/README.md

 > Require more code than a simple Unit Test.

-Again if our componet is using a `service` to talk to an api endpoint we give to him a `Fake Service`, we assume that the service is doing its job properli and we focus on the functionality of the component.
+Again if our component is using a `service` to talk to an api endpoint we give to him a `Fake Service`, we assume that the service is doing its job properly and we focus on the functionality of the component.

 > What's the difference with Unit?

 It involves 2 pieces together: component + template.
-In other words **we are testing the integration of our compoments with its template**
+In other words **we are testing the integration of our component with its template**

 ### End-to-end